• Skip to primary navigation

 Milk tea is creamy, and you can adjust the milk and sweetener to your taste.

-Thai tea has a vibrant orange color from the Thai tea leaves or mix, which contain food colorings like annatto seeds and artificial dye.
+Thai tea has a bright orange color from the Thai tea leaves or mix, which contain food colorings like annatto seeds and artificial dye.

 Now you have enough knowledge to find your perfect cup of tea.